uncomputable/zkp-workshop/README.md

-# Zero-Knowledge Proof Workshop
+# Getting to Know Zero-Knowledge

 Everyone talks about zero-knowledge proofs (ZKP), but who understands them?
-How can a proof consist of bytes, information, without leaking any knowledge?
+How can a proof consist of bytes without leaking any knowledge?
 Why should I trust such a proof?

 ## What this is

-This is a workshop where we go over the fundamentals and build small ZKP systems in Python.
-There will a hint of math, but I made a point of explaining the background in everyday language and as simple as I can.
-There is also code for everything we do here.
+This is a workshop about ZKP written in Python.
+We use Jupyter as our interactive learning environment.
+The notebooks cover fundamentals, applications and much more.
+Go through them in any order you want.
+Do what interests you and skip everything else.
+It's a lot of fun :)

 ## What this _isn't_

-We will not learn how to build the latest and shiniest crypto.
+We will not cover the latest and shiniest crypto.
 We will not build SNARKs, STARKs or validity rollups.
-You will not be able to use the code in security-critical areas (we intentionally use insecure parameters to facilitate the learning process).
+The code you will see will not live up to the highest security standards _(we intentionally use insecure parameters to facilitate the learning process)_.

 ## Rationale

-To build intuition, we must start small and work our way up.
-This stuff is hard, but there is a method to the madness.
-My goal is to make ZKP seem less like magic and more like trustworthy math.
+Master the basics first, then move to the advanced stuff; that is my philosophy.
+Let's build an intuition of how ZKP works.
+We start small and work our way up.
+Things become simpler when we deconstruct them into their constituent parts.
+Divide and conquer.
 Once there is understanding, you can take what you learned here and apply it to real problems.

 ## Building

 We have come a long way since this workshop used sagemath (1 GB).
 The new dependencies should not take more than 50 MB :)